 Go to the SCHEDULE page for up-to-date information about practice schedules.
-Sundays at North Port Aquatic Center are the main masters practice.
-Saturdays there are all-team practices at Arlington Park Pool.
+See you on Sundays at North Port Aquatic Center!
+Saturdays are all-team practices at Arlington Park Pool.

 The masters program is designed to provide training and playing opportunities for athletes with a variety of goals, from remaining competitive in practice and game situations, to staying fit, to enjoying the camaraderie of participating in a team sport.
-All levels welcome and encouraged.
-Practices consist of warm-up, skills/drills, and pure scrimmaging, with players taking turns at refereeing play.
+All levels welcome and encouraged, from beginners to seasoned veterans.
+Practices consist of warm-up, skills/drills, and scrimmaging, with players taking turns at refereeing play.